OpenRiak/riak_kv/docs/QueryAPI.md

 ## Secondary Indexes - Adding Index Entries to an Object

 Querying in Riak is based around secondary indexes.
 A Riak secondary index entry is a combination of a field, a term and an object key: where a field is a name for an index within a bucket, and a term is a sortable binary string that represents a value for a given key on that index, and the object key is the standard result of the query.
-All indexes and queries are limited to a single Bucket.
+All indexes and queries are limited to the scope of a single Bucket.

 Indexes are added using [the Object API](/docs/ObjectAPI.md#index-entries).